jlu00/cs123proj/README.md

 Alternative methods directory:

+    district_class.py:
+    Contains the district class used in grid search

+    grid.py:
+    Builds the grid used in grid search

     linear_search.py: This file implements the most basic method of our algorithm.
 The alogorithm runs as follows:
     1) remove centroids from the input data
     2) identifies the district with smallest population